skokielibrary/spl-content/_content/mick/services--computers-wifi.markdown

 [Reserve a computer](http://reservar.skokielib.org/cire/Login.aspx)

-### Computer Commons & Computer Classroom
+### Computers

-Our second-floor Computer Commons and adjacent Computer Classroom have computers with Internet access and Microsoft Office, scanning stations, and printers.
+Our second-floor Computer Commons and adjacent Computer Classroom offer Internet access, Microsoft Office, scanning stations, and printers.

 All you need is a Skokie Public Library card or registered suburban card.
 Chicago residents may apply for a Computer Use card.
 These computers are open to anyone in high school or older.

+We have several computers specifically configured for kids in our Youth Computer Lab and Youth Services department.

-### Digital Media Lab
+### Digital Media Labs

-The Digital Media Lab has Apple computers and advanced software and tools for creating music, editing photographs and videos, and more.
+Our Digital Media Labs have software and tools for creating music, editing photos and videos, and more.

 [link to dml page](Learn more about our DMLs).